aelba/Hellow-World/README.md

 Hellow-World
 ============

-This is a Hellow World test
+This a test of github setup.
+Cloned first rep "HelloW World" and now I made chages to read me using vim.